User Guide

 For your selected region, for example, the municipality of Greater Shepparton, you can navigate between the following four views to explore the data for each year.

 1. Profile Home.
-This shows you your profile for the latest year.
-Use the time-series in the top right to navigate between different profile years.
+This shows the emissions profile for the latest year.
+Use the bar chart in the top right to navigate between different profile years.
 Toggle between financial and calendar years using the CY/FY button.

 3. Sub-sector Breakdown.
 Hover over the profile donut and click on a wedge to view a more detailed breakdown of emissions by sub-sector.

 4. Sub-sector Time-series.
-When you are in the Sub-sector Breakdown view you can toggle to the Sub-sector Time-series view using the top right button.
+When you are in the Sub-sector Breakdown view, you can toggle to the Sub-sector Time-series view using the button in the top left.
 Toggle between financial and calendar years using the CY/FY button.

 Watch the Snapshot Virtual Tour to see how to navigate your profile.